-Lindsay Boucher recently stepped down as Prairie Chapter Coordinator and now works on the Edmonton Wild Child Program with Sierra Club Canada Foundation.
+Lindsay Boucher is the Prairie Chapter Coordinator with Sierra Club Canada Foundation.
 She grew up in Edmonton spending a lot of time outdoors whether it was camping, canoeing or simply enjoying nature in her own backyard.
 This formed a strong appreciation for the environment from a young age.
 Lindsay graduated from the University of Alberta with a degree in biology which fueled her passion for environmental work through a science-based approach.
 Her research experience specialized in environmental toxicology while her professional experience focused on addressing water quality issues in Alberta’s lakes.
-She enjoys her role with Sierra Club because she is able to deepen understanding of environmental processes through raising awareness on environmental issues coupled with engaging communities to become aware of their impact on nature – as well as nature’s positive impact on them.
+When she is not working, Lindsay enjoys swing dancing, snowboarding and walking through the Edmonton river valley.

 She has produced a report on the harpoon swordfish fishery, spearheaded activity on marine invasive species and ballast water management in Atlantic Canada.
 Gretchen has participated as an expert in numerous environmental assessments, including the Joint Panel Review for the Digby Quarry.
 In her spare time she loves getting out in the garden to grow veggies, birding, and baking really good treats for her family (although reportedly not enough of them!)